 During our childhood our personalities are developing and the people around us have a strong effect on our self-esteem.
 Did you have parents that gave you praise or were constantly critical of you?
 Did you have teachers or coaches that supported you?
-Did your parents role model having a healthy self-esteem themselves?
+Did your parents role model having healthy self-esteem themselves?
 Think about all the people in your life growing up and how they might have influenced your self-esteem.
 If you come up with negative influences take the time to let it go.
 Put your past in perspective and put it behind you.
-Draw a line between your past and your present and know that moving forward you are in control of how you feel about yourself.
+Draw a line between your past and your present and know that moving forward YOU are in control of how you feel about yourself.
 Decide that now you are in the driver seat of what influences your self-esteem.

 A great example is the typical ad for a woman’s makeup line that shows a happy attractive woman having a good time with lots of friends.
 The underlying message is that you must buy this product to be beautiful, to have others like you and accept you, and to be happy.
 I love how the company Dove decided to push back against other beauty companies and decided to put real women in their advertisements.
-Women that were all different shapes and sizes and from different backgrounds.
+Women that were all different shapes, sizes, and from different ethnic backgrounds.
 Moving forward start looking at advertisements with a different lens.
 Remind yourself that the people in ads are models, have sat in make up chairs for hours, and have been photoshopped extensively.
 Don’t compare yourself to a make believe image.

 There are multiple factors that can have an effect on your self-esteem.
 Your childhood, society, the media, and people in your life can all add or take away from how you feel about yourself.
-Studies have shown that people who have an unhealthy self-esteem are more likely to experience anxiety and depression.
+Studies have shown that people who have an unhealthy self-esteem are more likely to experience stress, anxiety, and depression.
 As a therapist and counselor I stress to my clients that ultimately the most important influential factor to your self-esteem is YOU.
 You can decide to take control and make a change to start having a healthy self-esteem.
 Put the work in to start to truly love and accept yourself.
 Click here to check out my article on 5 ways to improve your self-esteem.

-Roberta Alves is a therapist and counselor at the Essence of Healing Counseling with an office located in downtown Ft.
+Roberta Alves is a Therapist and Development Coach at the Essence of Healing Counseling with an office located in downtown Ft.
 Lauderdale.
-She is a Certified Anxiety Specialist and uses a scientific and evidence based type of therapy called Cognitive Behavioral Therapy.
-Research has shown that Cognitive Behavioral Therapy is proven to be extremely effective in treating anxiety.
-Roberta is truly passionate about the work she does and loves serving her clients in Ft.
-Lauderdale and the surrounding South Florida areas.
-If you want to learn the proven techniques to overcome your anxiety call 954-393-2930 to schedule an appointment today.
+She also is a Certified Anxiety Specialist who uses a solution focused and evidence based type of therapy called Cognitive Behavioral therapy.
+Research has shown that Cognitive Behavioral therapy is proven to be extremely effective in treating anxiety and improving self-esteem.
+Roberta provides counseling services to her clients who live in Ft.
+Lauderdale and the surrounding South Florida areas in her office in downtown, and also through telehealth counseling via online video and phone sessions.
+She also provides coaching services to clients throughout the country via online video and phone sessions.
+If you want to learn the proven techniques to overcome stress, improve your self-esteem, and achieve your goals call 954-393-2930 to schedule an appointment today.

 Essence of Healing Counseling

-333 N New River Drive East, Suite # 2200, Ft.
+101 NE 3rd Avenue, Suite # 1500, Ft.
 Lauderdale, FL 33301